☞ SELECTING AN AGENT

 - A well-priced property is important for a quick sale with maximum net return.
 A real estate professional knows what properties like yours have sold for and whether the market is heating up or cooling down.
 Based on your home’s features, condition, and location an agent can tell you whether your home can bring in more or less than similar listings.

 - Selling a house is complicated and having an agent can help avoid delays and costly mistakes.
 There are disclosures, inspection reports, deeds, mortgage documents, and insurance policies.
 The agent is responsible for obtaining these documents and coordinating the dealings of your lender, attorney, and other professionals involved in your purchase.
-When it is time for the closing your agent will accompany you to complete the transaction.
+When it is time for the closing your agent will accompany you to finalize the deal.